kstep/graphicsmagick/www/Magick++/Image.rst

 or add the statement " using namespace Magick;" after including the Magick++.h header.

+The InitializeMagick() function *MUST* be invoked before constructing any Magick++ objects.
+This used to be optional, but now it is absolutely required.
+This function initalizes semaphores and configuration information necessary for the software to work correctly.
+Failing to invoke InitializeMagick() is likely to lead to a program crash or thrown assertion.
+If the program resides in the same directory as the GraphicsMagick files, then argv[0] may be passed as an argument so that GraphicsMagick knows where its files reside, otherwise NULL may be passed and GraphicsMagick will try to use other means (if necessary).

 The preferred way to allocate Image objects is via automatic allocation (on the stack).
 There is no concern that allocating Image objects on the stack will excessively enlarge the stack since Magick++